Mar 272025

 The 1850s map of the landholdings of Kilballyherberry parish is shown below:

-Killhill is the hill, shown as 794ft (241m) high towards the middle right of the parish map.
+Killhill is the hill, shown as 794ft (241m) high towards the middle right of the parish map highlighted in green.
 The area shown as reference 1 in this map (which included Killhill) was a 24 acre plot farmed by Thomas Hogan in the 1850s.
 In the 1820s Thomas Hogan farmed 14 acres, with Patrick, Thomas and some other small holders as neighbours.
 I suspect the Hogan family consolidated their holdings after Patrick and Thomas left their small plots.
+Outlined in blue is the area where I think Patrick and Thomas farmed.

 Killhill is now a wind farm as can be seen from the photo below: